- Information Solutions

 Information and support

-For more information and instructions on using the app, see the User Guide, or contact the Business Analytics Centre.
+For more information and instructions on accessing and using the app through a browser, phone or tablet, see the User Guide, or contact the Business Analytics Centre.

 If you don’t have a device that can access the app, please talk to your manager.
 You can also contact your managers with questions about building access or the Department’s plans for a phased and gradual easing of worksite restrictions.